mm80843/T3.5/docs/Benef/PBN__Benef_1253.md

 ## Articles mentionning this Benefit

 * [The role of green roofs in post COVID-19 confinement: An analysis of willingness to pay](https://github.com/mm80843/T3.5/blob/main/docs/Article/PBN__Article_262.md)

+## Name of the Benefit

+Green roofs protect the building envelope from extreme weather conditions, increasing its durability and lifespan.